cadbox1/glue-stack/docs/README.md

 ## Quick Start

-* Signup for a free account with out [Live App](https://cadbox1.github.io/glue-stack/).
+* Signup for a free account with our [Live App](https://cadbox1.github.io/glue-stack/).
 * [Chat](https://spectrum.chat/glue-stack) with us.
 * Explore this documentation.